 How does a new grad in an engineering role go about building PM skills?

-For anyone who wants to transfer into the PM role, the #1 best way to do it is to doing the job in your current role at your current .
+For anyone who wants to transfer into the PM role, the #1 best way to do it is to do the job in your current role at your current company.

-The you’ve already built with your team will give you the best chance to switch into the role.
+The rapport and relationship you’ve already built with your team will give you the best chance to switch into the role.
 Once you’ve done the job unofficially, you can ask to make it official, and then later on you can use that experience to apply for other PM jobs.

 I’m kinda ad-libbing but I think the 3 most important PM traits are: customer focus, ability to get stuff done, and great collaboration skills.